Epilepsy & Seizures

 • Although the syndrome may be associated with prior infection or lesion in some cases, a possible cause is often not revealed.

-• Therapy for hemiconvulsion-hemiplegia-epilepsy syndrome includes antiepileptic drugs and surgery.
+• Therapy for hemiconvulsion-hemiplegia-epilepsy syndrome includes antiseizure medications and surgery.

-The term "hemiconvulsion-hemiplegia syndrome" was first used by Gastaut (25; 24) to describe the following sequential combination: unilateral or predominantly unilateral clonic seizures (usually of long duration), occurring during the first 2 years of life and immediately followed by a flaccid hemiplegia (usually permanent), ipsilateral to the clonic seizure.
+The term "hemiconvulsion-hemiplegia syndrome" was first used by Gastaut (26; 25) to describe the following sequential combination: unilateral or predominantly unilateral clonic seizures (usually of long duration), occurring during the first two years of life and immediately followed by a flaccid hemiplegia (usually permanent), ipsilateral to the clonic seizure.

 The term "hemiconvulsion-hemiplegia-epilepsy syndrome" was used to describe the complete form of the syndrome.
-It included the consequent development of a focal epilepsy, usually occurring after 1 year to several years following the initial hemiconvulsion-hemiplegia episode.
+It included the consequent development of a focal onset epilepsy, usually occurring after one year to several years following the initial hemiconvulsion-hemiplegia episode.
 Focal seizures were considered to be mainly of temporal lobe origin.

 Some infants present, in the course of an acute febrile illness, one or many convulsions, sometimes an epileptic status, followed by an ipsilateral motor deficit.
 They show, upon recovery from the acute stage, a flaccid paralysis which is gradually replaced by a spastic condition and, months or years later, a chronic epilepsy, which is rarely of the sensory or motor type, but usually of the psychomotor type.
 This combination of initial hemiconvulsions and hemiplegia, free interval with possible regression of the motor deficit, and ultimate appearance of psychomotor epilepsy forms a clinical entity which has been known for some time but its clinical, electroencephalographical, radiological and pathological features have only recently been studied by the Marseille School, which proposed to call it: hemiconvulsion-hemiplegia-epilepsy.

-Further studies (46; 47; 16; 15) have demonstrated that the initial episode may be observed in various situations and that the subsequent partial epilepsy can be temporal, extratemporal, or multifocal.
+Further studies (52; 53; 18; 17) have demonstrated that the initial episode may be observed in various situations and that the subsequent focal onset partial epilepsy can be temporal, extratemporal, or multifocal.

 It can be argued that, taken separately, both the initial episode (hemiconvulsion-hemiplegia) and the subsequent development of epilepsy are not proper "syndromes."
 In fact, the hemiconvulsion-hemiplegia episode corresponds to a unique episode of focal status epilepticus responsible for a unilateral motor deficit, and the later development of epilepsy corresponds to a structural focal epilepsy.
-However, the stereotyped sequence of events that characterizes hemiconvulsion-hemiplegia epilepsy allows some authors to consider it as a syndrome (07).
-Thus, hemiconvulsion-hemiplegia-epilepsy was reintroduced as a syndrome by the ILAE Task Force on Classification and Terminology (21).
-In the published ILAE revised terminology and concepts report, hemiconvulsion-hemiplegia-epilepsy syndrome is considered a "clinically distinctive constellation" (13).
-However, in the current relevant ILAE position papers for classification and terminology, the term “clinically distinctive constellation” has been abandoned, and hemiconvulsion-hemiplegia-epilepsy syndrome as one of the “developmental and epileptic encephalopathy” syndromes with onset in childhood (59).
+However, the stereotyped sequence of events that characterizes hemiconvulsion-hemiplegia epilepsy allows some authors to consider it as a syndrome (08).
+Thus, hemiconvulsion-hemiplegia-epilepsy was reintroduced as a syndrome by the ILAE Task Force on Classification and Terminology (23).
+In the published ILAE revised terminology and concepts report, hemiconvulsion-hemiplegia-epilepsy syndrome is considered a "clinically distinctive constellation" (15).
+In 2021, the ILAE Task Force on Nosology and Definitions proposal on epilepsy syndromes classification includes hemiconvulsion-hemiplegia-epilepsy syndrome as one of the “developmental and epileptic encephalopathy” syndromes with onset in childhood (59).

-According to an expert consensus definition, infantile hemiconvulsion-hemiplegia and epilepsy syndrome is a specific syndrome in a patient less than 2 years old, presenting as new-onset refractory status epilepticus with unilateral motor seizures, high-grade fever at the time of onset of refractory status epilepticus, and unilaterally abnormal acute imaging, followed by hemiparesis lasting at least 24 hours, and excluding definite infectious encephalitis (28).
+According to an expert consensus definition, infantile hemiconvulsion-hemiplegia and epilepsy syndrome is a specific syndrome in a patient less than two years old, presenting as new-onset refractory status epilepticus with unilateral motor seizures, high-grade fever at the time of onset of refractory status epilepticus, and unilaterally abnormal acute imaging, followed by hemiparesis lasting at least 24 hours, and excluding definite infectious encephalitis (32).